michelcaradec/horsebox/README.md

 - `--from ./demo --from ./demo/ --pattern "*.txt"` can be passed as `--from "./demo/*.txt"`.
 - `--from . --pattern "*.pdf"` can be passed as `--from "*.pdf"`.

+> [!IMPORTANT]
-**Attention!** The pattern must be enclosed in quotes to prevent wildcard expansion.
+> The pattern must be enclosed in quotes to prevent wildcard expansion.

 This new syntax still allows the use of the option `--pattern` (for example, `--from "*.pdf" --pattern "*.pdf"` will index all the files with the extension `.txt` or `.pdf`from the current folder).